Author Archetypes and Marketing Strategies

 Some authors may engage their colleagues to write books within their world, and then receive a percentage from the sales of those books.

 You attract new readers and fans of your world through:

-- Advertising in social networks and search engines.
+- Advertising on social networks and search engines

-First of all, you need a work to get readers acquainted with your world.
+First of all, you need a work that will get readers acquainted with your world.
 It should not be the very first book you have written, but the best one.

 You must immediately explain to the reader that he has found something more than just a book: there is a whole world here.
-To do this, it is enough to give a link to a site with additional materials at the beginning of your book.
+To do this, it is enough to give a link to a site with additional materials at the beginning of the work.

-At the end of the book, you will write down the details: for example, a map of the area can be downloaded here; list of all heroes – here; glossary of terms – here, etc ..
+At the end of the book, you will write down the details.
+For example, a map of the area can be downloaded here, a list of all heroes here, a glossary of terms here, etc.

-By indicating on the title page titled “Book One”, you will make it clear that your work has a sequel.
+By indicating on the title page “Book One,” you will make it clear that your work has a sequel.